8 Effective Ways to Discipline Children

 Photo by Luke Pennystan on Unsplash

-In this blog post, we will discuss 10 effective ways to discipline children.
+This blog post will discuss ten effective ways to discipline children.
 We will explain each method, how it works, and how to implement it into your behavioural management plan!
-We hope that this information will help parents create better futures for their children!
+We hope this information will help parents create better futures for their children!

 Show and Tell

-Show and tell is one of the most effective behaviour management strategies to include in your parenting plan, as it helps children learn the difference between right and wrong.
+Show and tell is one of the most effective behaviour management strategies in your parenting plan, as it helps children learn the difference between right and wrong.

-Show and tell involves modelling correct behaviour for your child, helping them understand how they should act when confronted with certain situations.
+Show and tell involves modelling correct behaviour for your child, helping them understand how to act when confronted with certain situations.
 To do this, you should take them by the hand and walk through what would be a correct reaction step-by-step until your child understands it!

 Establish Expectations and Boundaries